Filming in Paris: Permits, Studios & Production Logistics

 Lead Times, Day Rates, and the TRIP Rebate

-Paris gives some of Europe's deepest crew availability and one of its most rebates structures.
+Paris gives some of Europe's deepest crew availability and one of its most generous rebate structures.
 Plan crew bookings against the city's calendar and price the TRIP rebates into the budget from day one.

 - DOPs, key grips, gaffers, and sound mixers: 4–8 weeks lead time for top tier, 2–3 weeks for mid-tier